psycho-baller/Exo/README.md

 ### Our Solution

 We are developing a cross-platform web and mobile application to easily capture and organize these questions.
-For example, you can connect these questions to certain people (a friend) or groups (your co-workers).
+For example, you can connect these questions to certain a certain person (a friend) or group (your co-workers).

 ### Inspiration